superstreamlabs/memphis.js/README.md

     dlsStation:'<station-name>' // defaults to "" (no DLS station) - If selected DLS events will be sent to selected station as well
 });
 ```

+The station function is used to create a station.
+Using the different arguemnts, one can programically create many different types of stations.
+The Memphis UI can also be used to create stations to the same effect.

 Creating a station with Nestjs dependency injection